common-workflow-language/user_guide/src/topics/inputs.md

 _short-circuiting_ property.
 If `inputs.file_format` takes a “truthy” value (e.g. a valid string from the enum), the evaluation of the expression stops at the first operand of `||`; it “short-circuits”.
-If however `inputs.file_format` is `null` or any other “falsy” value, the expression’s value becomes that of the second operand, which is why a reasonable default can be provided there.
+If however `inputs.file_format` is `null` -- a “falsy” value, the whole expression’s value becomes that of the second operand, which is why a reasonable default can be provided there.

 % TODO